janael-pinheiro/leet_code_solutions/README.md

     - 1657\.
 Determine if two strings are close;
     - 2352\.
 Equal row and column pairs;
     - 12\.
 Integer to roman;
     - 287\.
-Find the duplicate number;the
+Find the duplicate number;
+    - 442\.
+Find all duplicates in an array;
   - Queue:
     - 2109\.
 Adding spaces to a string;
     - 649\.
 Dota2 senate;